Monday, 16 September 2024

 A specimen of oxblood red sandstone from Holmes Lane

 After taking another look at the walls of Nos.
-15,17 and 19 Doncaster Road and the houses on Holmes Lane, where the oldest parts of these buildings are built in oxblood red sandstone that I have always thought are Rotherham Red sandstone, I still have considerable doubts about the accuracy of the BGS map.
+15,17 and 19 Doncaster Road and the houses on Holmes Lane, where the oldest parts of these buildings are built in oxblood red sandstone that I have always thought are Rotherham Red sandstone, I still have doubts about the accuracy of the BGS map.

 Sandstone walling at Nos.
 15 and 19 Doncaster Road